 Reading this statement through the point of heresy above it is possible to see a question of the disappearing technology in the technology of the self, as the focus on institutions, the prison, the family, school, etc., gives way to a much more classical idea of praxis as the work of the self on the self in self care.
 Or, put another way, if Marx's politics of transformation was to posit the inseparability of praxis and poiesis, of acting and making, care of the self risks become just another praxis detached from poeissis, from its material conditions and effects, collapsing into itself.
 Irony might be a matter of forestalling such a collapse, keeping the heteronomy, materiality, and transindividuality in what risks being read as an entirely individualistic project.

 Second, and much more provisional, one of the striking thing about the course on biopolitics/neoliberalism, at least read in terms of the previous courses has to do with the status of counter-conducts.
 In Security, Territory, Population Foucault gives a great deal of historical and political importance to "counter-conducts," those practical points of heresy in which the dominant practices are turned against their hegemonic articulation.
 Foucault initially describes these in terms of pastoral power.
 These counter-conducts are heretical in that they take the dominant practice seriously, but push them into new directions.
 Aestheticism pushes the refusal of this world to new heights, becoming a new way of life.
-Like heresy, counter-conducts simultaneously affirm and negate, or maybe detour in the situationist sense, the dominant practices.
-It is striking that counter-conducts are almost entirely absent from the subsequent course on biopolitics, the course on neoliberalism.
+Like heresy, counter-conducts simultaneously affirm and negate, or maybe "détournement" in the situationist sense, the dominant practices.
+It is striking that counter-conducts are almost entirely absent from the subsequent course on biopolitics, better known as the course on neoliberalism.
 This absence is provocative.
 What would a counter-conduct of neoliberalism be?
 Of course one could refuse to maximize one's human capital, drop out, etc., but barring a trust fund one needs to work to survive.
 Neoliberalism is perhaps defined by its ability to encapsulate its outside.
 All DIY projects, escapes into local communities, attempts to break from its imperative to maximize utility at minimum cost are rebranded as micro-entrepreneurs.
 Distancing from the imperatives of neoliberalism can be seen as just another way of embodying them.
 Irony becomes just another branding ethos.
 Enter the hipster.
 The hippy and the punk were counter-conducts, the hipster is what is left of counter-conducts when they are no longer counter, but become part of self-marketing.